PEXANE2/azure-docs.tr-tr/articles/hdinsight/spark/apache-spark-machine-learning-mllib-ipython.md

     SELECT count(*) AS cnt FROM Predictions WHERE prediction = 1 AND (results = 'Pass' OR results = 'Pass w/ Conditions')
     ```

-1. Son olarak, **Matplotlib**kullanarak arsa oluşturmak için aşağıdaki snippet kullanın.
+1. Son olarak, **Matplotlib**kullanarak çizim oluşturmak için aşağıdaki kod parçacığını kullanın.

     ```PySpark
     %%local